 Tales From The Road

-Joyce Lonergan, Founder & CEO, Mellitus
+Joyce Lonergan, CEO & Co-Founder, Mellitus

 Joyce Lonergan has over 25 years of experience in industry, venture capital and Wall Street with emerging healthcare companies.
 Ms. Lonergan previously served as a Managing Partner at SR One.
 Prior to that, Ms. Lonergan co-founded and served as Managing Director of Caxton Healthcare Venture Management, LLC.
 She previously served as Vice President of Corporate Development and Corporate Communications and Investor Relations at Chiron Corporation.
 Earlier in her career, Ms. Lonergan was a Biotechnology Equity Research Analyst at Cowen and Company.
 She also had previous investment and business development roles at Vector Fund Management and Repligen Corporation.
 Ms. Lonergan began her career in research at Tufts Medical Center.

 Ms. Lonergan holds a B.S. in biology from Emmanuel College and an MBA from the Simmons College Graduate School of Management

 Gregory Stein, President & CEO, Curtana Pharmaceuticals

 Dr. Stein currently serves as the President and CEO of Curtana Pharmaceuticals, a privately held, preclinical-stage biopharmaceutical company headquartered in Austin, Texas that focuses on the development of novel first-in-class, small molecule therapeutics targeting cancer stem cells for the treatment of glioblastoma (GBM) and other brain cancers.
 During his professional career of over 25 years, he has been a clinician, a hospital administrator, and a life sciences executive with experience in the areas of diagnostics, medical devices, pharmaceuticals and biotechnology.